This post may contain affiliate links. Please read our privacy policy.

 Air is the enemy of green guacamole.
 It causes the avocado to oxidize, which results in fairly rapid browning.
 There are several ways to prevent your guac from browning, but only two really feel like they work without altering the flavor of the guacamole.

 - Press a piece of plastic wrap directly onto the surface of the guacamole.
 Make sure all of the air is gently pressed out.
-You can keep the guac this way at room temperature for a few hours, or store the guac with the plastic wrap in the refrigerator for up to a day.
+You can keep the guac this way at room temperature for a few hours or store the guac with plastic wrap in the refrigerator for up to a day.

 - Smooth the top of your guacamole and pour a tablespoon or two of water onto the surface.
 You need enough water so that the guacamole surface is completely covered, but it doesn’t have to be sloshing around in the bowl.
-You can keep the guac this way at room temperature for a few hours, or store the guac with a thin layer of water in the refrigerator for up to a day.
+You can keep the guac this way at room temperature for a few hours or store the guac with a thin layer of water in the refrigerator for up to a day.
 Pour off the water before stirring and serving.

 Covered in one of the two ways outlined above (sealed with water or plastic wrap), it should last from 3 to 4 days in the fridge.

-What to Eat With Guacamole
+What to Serve With Guacamole

 Ingredients

-- 2 ripe avocados preferably Hass
+- 2 ripe avocados (preferably Hass)

 - ⅓ cup minced onion

-- 1 medium-size ripe tomato cored, seeded, and chopped (about 2⁄3 cup)
+- 1 medium-size ripe tomato (cored, seeded, and chopped; about 2/3 cup)

-- Kosher salt and freshly ground black pepper
+- Kosher salt and freshly ground black pepper (to taste)

 - 2 teaspoons fresh lime juice